pascme05/TherMOS/data/templates/readme.txt

 11) Ts:     Sampling time (sec)
 12) X:      Spatial input features of size TxMN (W)
 13) y:      Spatial output features of size TxMN (degC)

+The following three parameters are optional.
+If provided they will be used to calculate the results, otherwise the boundary conditions are calculated based on the derivate of the temperatures at the boundary.

+14) Ta:     Ambient temperature for convection at the boundary (degC)
+15) h:      Heat transfer coefficient at the bounary (W/m2K)
+16) f:      Heat flux boundary conditions (W/m2)